Achewood: Early development of the series

-Originally, Ray and Roast Beef were background characters, part of a trio of cats (along with Pat) who always appeared together and fancied themselves "the dirtiest dudes in town" due to their skill at vulgar insults.
-Originally, only Ray and Pat were given names.
+At the beginning of Achewood, the two main characters, Ray and Roast Beef were background characters.
+They were a part of a trio of cats, along with Pat, who always appeared together and were known for their vulgar insults.
+Only Ray and Pat were given names originally.
 As time passed, Ray and Beef were given more and more panel time, eventually becoming the central characters of the strip, with the original four main characters taking on supporting roles.

 Other features

 Chris Onstad has also produced other material within the Achewood 'universe', including: